FeepingCreature/rebindable/README.md

 This can be useful when writing data structures that work with immutable types, but should not themselves be immutable.

-`rebindable` also contains `rebindable.Nullable`, a demo implementation of `Nullable` on top of `Rebindable`.
+`rebindable` also contains `rebindable.Nullable`, a demo implementation of `Nullable` on top of `Rebindable`, and `rebindable.AssocArray`, a replacement type for D associative arrays that allows values to be immutable.

-# Warning

-`rebindable.get` returns a ref value. **Do not** expose this reference to the user!
-If you overwrite the `rebindable` after taking a pointer to a returned `immutable` field, the user will observe `immutable` memory changing, thus destroying any const guarantee.

-Returning by value is fine.
+Warning: If a `rebindable.AssocArray` is collected while containing values, the destructors of values contained within will not be called!
+See bottom for why.

 # Example usage